The 2020 US Decennial Census is more private than you (might) think: Discussion

 \subsection{Acknowledgments}

-We thank Simson Garfinkel for valuable information on the implementation of the DAS, and Thomas Steinke for helpful comments.
+We thank Simson Garfinkel for valuable information on the implementation of the DAS and Thomas Steinke for insightful comments on an early version of the manuscript.
+We are also grateful to Jeremy Hsu for reporting our findings in \textit{New Scientist} and to Daniel Kifer and Philip Leclerc for beneficial discussions on the composition structure of the U.S.\ Census and its privacy interpretation.
+Their feedback allowed us to improve the presentation of this paper on top of the version posted on arXiv in October 2024.
 This work was supported in part by NSF DMS-2310679, a Meta Faculty Research Award, and Wharton AI for Business.

 }